nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+2. _{ more test cases …​ }_

+### Adding a person

+1. Adding a person to the list

+    1. Prerequisites: None

+    1. Test case: `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 c/5A s/NEGATIVE`<br>
+       Expected: Student John Doe is added to the list.
+Details of the added contact shown in the status message.

+    1. Test case: `add 0`<br>
+       Expected: No person is added.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `add ?!@`, `add p/1231923`, `...` (Missing details)<br>
+       Expected: Similar to previous.

 1. _{ more test cases …​ }_